woodnsec/IoT-Forensics/README.md

 ideas:
 - Research traditional and IoT forensics
+- Research the prevalence of IoT devices in industry and education
 - Differences and stuff
 - Issues with IoT forensics
 - Concerns with IoT forensics